TECHNICAL TRAINING FOR RADIONUCLIDE STATION OPERATORS WITH CANBERRA EQUIPMENT

 Nominations together with the registration forms should be submitted only though established official channels (Permanent Missions to the Preparatory Commission for the CTBTO or Ministry of Foreign Affairs) to the PTS point of contact above, no later than 21 April 2019.

 Applicants are requested to use the following registration form:

-However, pending the official nomination, participants many send the registration, via email, upon its approval by a Director of the institution, in order to allow timely travel and accommodation arrangements by the PTS.
+However, pending the official nomination, participants may send the registration via email, upon its approval by a Director of the institution, in order to allow timely travel and accommodation arrangements by the PTS.